Nurseries Online

 • Telopea aspera

-As well as the red varieties The White Waratah (Telopea speciosissima x oreades) and a yellow flowering cultivar (Telopea speciosissima x truncata x oreades)are also available.
-T. speciosissima ‘Wirrimbirra White’ was one of the first named white flowering cultivars.
+In addition to the red varieties, there are the White Waratah (Telopea speciosissima x oreades) and a yellow flowering cultivar (Telopea speciosissima x truncata x oreades), with T. speciosissima ‘Wirrimbirra White’ being among the first named white-flowering cultivars.

 • Shady Lady® ‘Red’ – White flowers in spring.
 Also available in red, pink and yellow.